-Get past SAW, himself.
+Now you have to get past the team.
 Financial strength and restaurant readiness is just the beginning.
-If you check those boxes, it’s time for a sit down with Sorry Ass Wilson.
-Convince him that you have the burning passion to spread the love that is smoked into the bones of every SAW’s, and you’re in.
+If you check those boxes, it’s time for a sit down with the Sorry Ass franchise team.
+Convince us that you have the burning passion to spread the love that is smoked into the bones of every SAW’s, and you’re in.

 Owner/Operators starting a new location from scratch will require a minimum start-up investment between $500,000 to $1 million, and access to available liquid working capital of $75,000 to $100,000 for the first 3 months after opening date.
 Additionally, owner/operators will have to pass SAW’s brand, culture, and restaurant readiness reviews, and complete 3 months to 1 year of training at an approved SAW’s training joint